tomasikjulia-code/3D-Printing-Filament-Humidity-Monitor/README.md

 # 3D Printing Filament Humidity Monitor

-A dedicated IoT solution designed to monitor storage conditions for 3D printing filaments.
+Board designed to monitor storage conditions for 3D printing filaments.
 Using the **DHT22** sensor, this board ensures your hygroscopic materials stay within the optimal humidity range to prevent printing defects.

 ---